-- 1. Students may drop classes by telephone up to the 62.5% date of the course.
+- 1. Students may drop classes by telephone or online at www.solano.edu up to the 62.5% date of the course.
 Students wishing to drop classes in person should complete and turn in a drop card. - 2.
 Students may be dropped from class by the instructor if they do not attend the first class meeting.
 Students are required to drop classes by telephone or submit a drop card to OAR if no further attendance is contemplated.